Applying for Aid

 Free Application for Federal Student Aid (FAFSA)

 The FAFSA determines your eligibility for grants, loans, work study, and need-based scholarships.
 For full financial consideration, your FAFSA must be on file in our office by the respective priority deadlines shown below.
-The FAFSA form for an upcoming academic year is currently available at FAFSA.gov.
-Click here to understand how the FAFSA impacts your financial aid award.
+The FAFSA form is completed on studentaid.gov.

 NOTE: You will need to file the FAFSA every year to be considered for financial aid.